 PETER OVERTON: Do you feel sorry for Robyn?

 GAVIN: Not really.

-PETER OVERTON: And so, at the age of 15, encouraged by Megs, Robyn made the life-changing decision – moving across the country to live with Megs and Gavin.
+At the age of 15, encouraged by Megs, Robyn decided to move across the country tolive with Megs and Gavin.

 ROBYN: I mean, I love Sandy, I mean she’s my mum for 15 years.
 And sort of leaving your mum after 15 years is like, not the easiest thing or decision you are going to make.